 Questions About A Stay Abroad

 The first step we highly recommend taking is to attend a country- or topic-specific or general group advising session.
 You can find the current dates on the event page and on our Facebook page.
 The general course of events and the application process are explained and the different funding options are presented.
 The advisor can also answer your specific questions.

 Internships and research stays abroad are funded by different scholarship programs.
 You can find an initial overview of programs and well as current offers here.

 In what countries and at what universities can I spend a semester abroad?

 On the following pages you can find current exchange opportunities and the partner universities of your faculty worldwide as well as the exchange opportunities offered as part of the Erasmus+ programs.
 Experience reports from students are available in the MoveOn online database.
 It also offers information about the contact person in the faculties and links to the partner universities.

 Whom should I contact if I have questions?

-If you have questions about specific countries, types of stays, or scholarship programs, we recommend contacting the respective advisor in Division 2.3 Mobility.
+In case you have questions about specific countries, forms of stay abroad or scholarship programmes, we recommend contacting the respective advisor in Division 2.3 – Mobility.

 If you have questions about course content and getting credit for your academic performance abroad, we recommend contacting the responsible study abroad coordinator in your faculty.
 The International Office cannot provide any assistance on this topic.